dcnieho/Titta/readme.md

 For questions, bug reports or to check for updates, please visit www.github.com/dcnieho/Titta.

-Titta is licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.
+Titta is licensed under the MIT license.
 Note that the `tobii_research*.h` header files located in this repository at `SDK_wrapper/deps/include/` carry a different license, please refer to [the Tobii License Agreement](SDK_wrapper/deps/Tobii_Pro_SDLA_for_Research_Use.pdf) for more information.

 [`demo_experiments/readmeMinimal.m`](/demo_experiments/readmeMinimal.m) shows a minimal example of using the toolbox's functionality, and the [demo_experiments](/demo_experiments) folder contains various other examples.
 For documentation of the various data fields in the `.mat` file produced by the demos, see [the Tobii SDK documentation](https://developer.tobiipro.com/commonconcepts.html).
 Example fixation detection and AOI analysis code [is also included](/demo_analysis).
 A video demoing the [advanced calibration interface](#advanced-calibration) and its automatic operation mode where user code controls the calibration logic is available here: [https://www.youtube.com/watch?v=THui9tIrM2s](https://www.youtube.com/watch?v=THui9tIrM2s).